walking-octopus/system-info-ut/README.md

-# system-info-ut
+# System Info

 A beautiful way to view the specifications of your UT device.